np-core/np-variants/README.md

 Modules used:

-* `Fastp` - quality control of `fastq` sequence reads
+* `Fastp` - quality control of `--fastq` sequence reads
-* `Snippy` - reference alignment and core variant calls from `fastq` and `fasta`
+* `Snippy` - reference alignment and core variant calls from `--fastq` and `--fasta`
 * `Gubbins` - removal of recombinant sites from the reference variant alignment
 * `PhyBeast` - support module to remove of all non-polymorphic sites after `Gubbins`

 ## Candidate Variants (ONT)

-You can use a candidate variant file to process with `Megalodon` and use the temrinal client of `NanoPath` to merge nanoproe and cadidate variants using various filtes.
-This will allow you to reconstruct a hybrid-phylogenetic tree (Illumina + ONT) in `np-core/np-phybeast` which can be used for contextualising multiplex nanopore panels within a larger evolutionary history of a lineage, for example sequencing outbreak isolates of a known sequence type, for which sufficient population-wide sequencing data is available (and from which the candidate variants were called).
+Candidate variants (usually single nucleotide polymorphisms) can be used as input to anchor the neural network basecalling output from `Guppy` and call haplodid candidates with `Megalodon`. `NanoPath` then merges candidates and calls into a filtered alignment which can be used for 'hybrid' phylogenetic trees, combining both Illumina and ONT sequence data.
+While this is useful to reconsruct divergences within a known evolutionary background, for example when producing barcoded nanopore panels from an outbreak of a known lineage for which sufficient background data is available, please note that within-oubtreak branch lengths would not include novel variation (particularly if the outbreak-divergence is deeper, that is, if the outbreak has been persisting and accumulated novel variation) and thus, downstream, estimates of within-oubtreak parameters based on candidate variants may not be possible.

 `Guppy` is used for basecalling and should be run using `GPU` resourcing through configuration files and profiles - if you require more information regarding the selection of resources for this workflow, please visit the [`np-core/configs`](https://github.com/np-core/configs) repository.
-In this example we use the local `JCU` configuration for our `Tesla` GPU server:
+In this example the local `JCU` configuration for our `Tesla` GPU server is used:

 ```
 nextflow run np-core/np-variants --config jcu -profile tesla --workflow candidate --fast5 fast5/ --candidates core.vcf